shaulapg/ItalianGrammar/README.md

 The Chomsky Hierarchy represents the class of languages that are accepted by the different machines.
 It provides a framework for understanding the limitations and capabilities of different grammar and formal languages.
 (Sanjana Kumari, 17d.
 C.) It consists of four levels: Type 0 (unrestricted), Type 1 (context-sensitive), Type 2 (context-free), and Type 3 (regular).
 For this project I developed a type 2 because these are described as grammars which have rules where the left-hand side of a rule is always a single non-terminal symbol, and the right-hand side is a string of terminals and non-terminals.
 They generate context-free languages and are equivalent to nondeterministic pushdown automata.
 These characteristics can be seen because of the recursion and lack of ambiguity, even from the Initial state.

+The time complexity on both is O(n^3) (where n is the number of words in the analysed sentence) because even though the left recursion was eliminated, the right recursion still exists.
+There are n parts in where a fragment may start, but also n parts where it may end, and finally n possible outcomes for each fragment because of the stablished options for the grammar.

 # References
 * Pietro.
 (2019b, septiembre 30).
 What is a programming language grammar?
 Compilers. https://pgrandinetti.github.io/compilers/page/what-is-a-programming-language-grammar